sarsamurmu/reboost/docs/configurations.md

 ##### `contentServer.port`
 Type: `number`

 Port to use for the content server.
-Fallbacks to a random port when the given port unavailable.
+Fallbacks to any available port when the given port unavailable.

 ##### `contentServer.proxy`